 But from what we’ve seen, running a successful Performance Max campaign is like managing any good relationship: The more you put into it, the more you get out of it.

 Why it’s different:

-Unlike most other campaign types that are keyword based, Performance Max campaigns focus on predetermined conversion goals.
+Unlike most other Google Ads campaign types that are keyword based, Performance Max campaigns focus on predetermined conversion goals.
 Essentially, you give Google a goal, then provide it with all the creative assets tied to that goal (think ad copy, images, videos, etc.).

 Then — hold onto your boots — Google automatically creates your ads and displays them across all of its channels, strategically searching for audiences that match that goal to bring in more sales and boost conversions.
 (And, news flash, those audiences may not be who you thought they were.)

 The Performance Max campaign is essentially multiple PPC campaign types all rolled into one.
 And once you understand the nuances of how it works, it will likely be a game changer for your business — broadening your customer base and increasing conversions by optimizing performance in real time.

 Worth noting: Two previously offered Google Ads campaign types, Smart Shopping and Local campaigns, were automatically upgraded to Performance Max campaigns recently and are no longer available.